YouTube pulls Logan Paul projects after 'dead body' video

 "In light of recent events, we have decided to remove Logan Paul's channels from Google Preferred," a YouTube spokeswoman said in a statement.
 "Additionally, we will not feature Logan in season four of 'Foursome' and his new Originals are on hold."

-The move comes a day after the Google-owned video site publicly condemned the video, saying video violated its community guidelines and indicating the site was exploring "further consequences" against Paul.
+The move comes a day after the Google-owned video site publicly condemned the video, saying it violated YouTube's community guidelines and indicating the site was exploring "further consequences" against Paul.

 "Like many others, we were upset by the video that was shared last week," YouTube tweeted Tuesday.
 "Suicide is not a joke, nor should it ever be a driving force for views."